SAS-Innovate-2025/SAS-Viya-Workbench-and-VS-Code/SAS Viya Workbench + Visual Studio Code: A Dynamic Duo for Data Science.md

 ![](images/franir_2025-03-19-11-12-42.png)

-### Read Parquet data
+### Reading Parquet data

 We will access the Parquet data set using a SAS library.
 The Parquet file is at the exact same location as the SAS data sets.
 We will just use a different library engine.

-*Parquet is a **columnar storage file format** optimized for efficient data storage and retrieval.
+*Note: Parquet is a **columnar storage file format** optimized for efficient data storage and retrieval.
 It is commonly used in big data processing frameworks like Apache Spark and Hadoop due to its ability to handle large datasets with high performance and reduced storage requirements.*

 Back in your SAS file, duplicate the libname statement.